 251. Celebi - Obtainable by Japanese bonus disc

 025. Pikachu - Obtainable by Japanese bonus disc

 385. Jirachi - Obtainable by American bonus disc

 175. Togepi - Obtainable by Japanese e-card

 212. Scizor - Obtainable by Japanese e-card

-- Until the fourth generation remakes of Gold and Silver, the only way to obtain several second-generation, Pokemon, including the starters from gold and silver, was to transfer them from this game or from Pokemon XD: Gale of Darkness via the GBA-Gamecube transfer cable.
-This meant that in order to complete the Pokedex a Player needed to own a prohibitive amount of hardware.
+- Until the fourth generation remakes of Gold and Silver, the only way to obtain several second-generation Pokémon, including the starters from Gold and Silver, was to transfer them from this game or from Pokémon XD: Gale of Darkness via the GBA-GameCube transfer cable.
+This meant that in order to complete the Poké Dex a player needed to own a prohibitive amount of hardware.